This paper discusses one concrete issue related to merged contexts: masking of deleted items. Merged context is discussed

 1. MultiFS like solution

-MultiFS uses for masking special files with names which ends with
+MultiFS uses for masking special files with names which ends with_hidden

 merged context can use the same approch.
 For the clients of merged